Leicester Faingaʻanuku: Crusaders

 Faingaʻanuku was named in the squad for the 2019 Super Rugby season, after signing a three year contract with the franchise.
 He made his debut for the franchise, off the bench, against the in Round 11, but that was the only game he played in the 2019 season as the Crusaders went on to win their third Super Rugby title in a row.

-During the following seasons, Faingaʻanuku cemented himself more and more in the match day squad, from 2022 as a regular starter.
+During the following seasons, Faingaʻanuku cemented himself in the squad, from 2022 as a regular starter.
 He starred during that season, which he finished as the joined top try scorer with Crusaders team mates Sevu Reece and Will Jordan at 10 tries each.
 The Crusaders won their sixth title in a row with a 7–21 win over the in the final.

-The 2023 season turned out to be Faingaʻanuku's last season with the Crusaders.
-On 8 June 2023, the Crusaders announced that he had signed an 18 month contract with French Top 14 club Toulon.
-Less than three weeks after that announcement, the Crusaders won their seventh consecutive Super Rugby title after beating the 20–25 in the final.
+The 2023 season was Faingaʻanuku's last season with the Crusaders.
+On 8 June 2023, the Crusaders announced that he had signed an 18-month contract with French Top 14 club Toulon.
+Less than three weeks later, the Crusaders won their seventh consecutive Super Rugby title, beating the 20–25 in the final.
 Faingaʻanuku finished the 2023 Super Rugby Pacific season as the competition's top try scorer with 13 tries.

+In April 2026, Fainga'anuku was named to start at flanker when the Crusaders played against the Waratahs in the opening game of the new One NZ stadium.